fadyamr909/EcommApp/README.md

 ### Storefront
 - **Product Catalog**: Grid view of all available products with hover effects
+- **Category Filtering**: Filter products by category using dropdown selector
 - **Product Details**: Detailed product view with image and description
 - **Shopping Cart**: Session-based shopping cart with:
   - Add items to cart (stays on store page for continued shopping)